davidthewatson/davidthewatson.github.io/src/about/index.md

 ###### <a name="software"></a>Software
 <img class="icon-headshot" src="/images/computer.jpg" alt="Studio" title="Studio"></img>

 Software started as a *personal* science for me - peeking and poking at *personal* computers.
-Decades later I practice software as experiments in art, like my <a href="https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416/">heroes</a>.
+Decades later I practice software as experiments in art and philosophy, like my <a href="https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416/">heroes</a>.

 My work has spanned: